What does being bilingual mean at BSPS? We thought the best people to answer this question are our kids.

 The model we follow at BSPS is driven by each learning area.
 In Literacy, (Reading, Writing) we immerse our students in Italian language, (our Italian teachers are all native speakers), and texts that have been sourced from Italy too!
 Students gain gradual understanding of the language, building upon their language bank each year.
 They learn how to manipulate the language and to respond to show comprehension.
 In Measurement and Geometry, Statistics and Probability, Science, Visual Arts and Performing Arts we follow a CLIL type model where the content that needs to be understood is taught in Italian.

-At BSPS we believe that it is our responsibility to do whatever it takes to make individual success a reality.
+At BSPS we know that it is our responsibility to do whatever it takes to make individual success a reality.
 We only use the best educational practices, all of which are founded on scientifically-based research.
-This research shows us that, regardless of your child’s ability, learning another language can:
+Studies shows us that, regardless of your child’s ability, learning another language can:

-• Stimulate brain development Learning another language helps develop essential areas of children’s brains.
+• Stimulate brain development: Learning through language helps develop essential areas of children’s brains.
 It also helps them to think more creatively, connect ideas and solve problems more easily.

-• Improve memory, concentration and numeracy skills Learning another language strengthens children’s memory for sequences and their ability to concentrate and build connections.
+• Improve memory, concentration and numeracy skills: Learning through language strengthens children’s memory for sequences and their ability to concentrate and build connections.

 • Improve overall performance at school: Learning another language is associated with excellent, long-term academic results.
 Studies show that in the world’s highest-performing school systems, all students in all year levels learn one or more languages.

 • Encourage respect and understanding of other cultures: Our Bilingual Program is strongly supported by both the school and Italian communities.
 It allows the students’ first language and Italian to work in partnership to strengthen and enrich their repertoire of literacy practices – in other words, what we learn in one language helps us with any other languages we encounter.